 All you need to do is decline.
 No need to call the rider and ask about the destination—or worse, accept the trip and then cancel, as many drivers used to do.

-It’s not all about maximising your earnings, though.
+It’s not all about how much an Uber driver makes, though.
 Maintaining a healthy work-life balance is also key to long-term success, so you should always pay attention to end your shift in time.

 However, the way home can get tricky.
 What if your last ride is a long one and takes you in the opposite direction?
 You’ll arrive home late and most likely go more with an empty car than you’d be comfortable with.